balazsnemeth/DateRate/README.md

 ## Server side

 The server is written in php.
-Currently it is so simple, that we decided not to use a third party MVC implementation (e.g Zend).
+Currently it is so simple, that I decided not to use a third party MVC implementation (e.g Zend).

 ### Architecture

-Our architecture based on REST API concept, as a result each .php file is specialized to a given operation using the following abstract schema:
+The communication is based on REST API concept, as a result each .php file is specialized to perform a given operation using the following abstract schema:

 1. Perform the input parameters (POST params or JSON).
 Optional, only in case of POST és PUT requests.
 2. Execute some business logic depending on the inputs (e.g: join db table elements).